Alejandro-Mironov/Nioxis/README.md

 Nioxis is my Neovim configuration for Linux, macOS and Windows based on ['kickstart'](https://github.com/nvim-lua/kickstart.nvim).
 The main motivation for creating yet-another-nvim-config, is to alleviate some of the hassles I faced trying to configure Neovim for two specific purposes : Game Development in Godot and Embedded Technologies/Microcontrollers.

 The heart of this config is the `init.lua` file in the root directory.
-Since this a heavily modified version of kickstart, I intentionally left some of the comments already there and added some of my own to further refine this particular repo, however, I strongly suggest using the `:help` command.
+Since this a heavily modified version of kickstart, I intentionally left some of the comments already there and added some of my own to further refine this particular repo, however, I strongly suggest reading the kickstart documentation or using the `:help` command if you find yourself in trouble.

 # Features